jschell12/shopsense-nodejs/README.md

     var ss = require("shopsense");

 ## Documentation
-Will update thise section or add some wiki pages when the package has been completed.
+Will update this section or add some wiki pages when the package has been completed.

 ## Bugs